alex-sandercock/biotools/README.md

 # Bioinformatics Tools Website

 A Quarto-based website for hosting bioinformatics tools, tutorials, and workshop materials.
+The site is published via GitHub Pages at https://alex-sandercock.github.io/biotools.

 ## Structure

 ```
-bioinfo-site/
+biotools/
 ├── _quarto.yml          # Main configuration
 ├── index.qmd            # Home page (about the work)
 ├── about.qmd            # About me page